awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 To specify a parameter stored in the Systems Manager Parameter Store, you must have access to call `[GetParameters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameter.html)` for the specified parameter\.
 For more information, see [Controlling access to Systems Manager parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html) in the *AWS Systems Manager User Guide*\.

 Additional considerations to note when using the `ssm` dynamic reference pattern:
-+ Currently, CloudFormation does not support cross\-account SSM parameter access\.
++ Currently, CloudFormation doesn't support cross\-account SSM parameter access\.
 + For custom resources, CloudFormation resolves `ssm` dynamic references prior to sending the request to the custom resource\.
 For more information, see [Custom resources](template-custom-resources.md)\.
-+ CloudFormation does not support using parameter labels or public parameters in dynamic references\.
++ CloudFormation doesn't support using parameter labels or public parameters in dynamic references\.

   A parameter label is a user\-defined alias to help you manage different versions of a parameter\.
 For more information, see [Labeling parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-labels.html) in the *AWS Systems Manager User Guide*\.